-Please note that recruitment for my current project has finished.
+Please note that recruitment for this project has finished.
 Thank you so much to all those who took part.
-I hope to publish an accessible report on the findings by the end of summer 2017.
+I hope to publish an accessible report on the findings by the end of 2018.

 Do you sign?
 Then you could get involved with some exciting BSL research.